 World War II

-By the end of World War II, several hundred temporary burial grounds had been established by the U.S. Army on battlefields around the world.
-In 1947 14 sites in foreign countries were selected to become permanent burial sites by the Secretary of the Army and ABMC.
-The location of these sites corresponds closely with the course of military operations.
-These permanent sites were turned over to ABMC after the interments had been made by the American Graves Registration Service in the configuration proposed by the cemetery architect and approved by ABMC.
-After the war all temporary cemeteries were disestablished by the War Department and the remains were permanently interred in accordance with the directions of the next of kin.
-In a few instances the next of kin directed that isolated burials be left undisturbed.
-When doing so, the next of kin assumed complete responsibility for the care of the grave.
+By the end of World War II, the U.S. Army had established several hundred temporary burial grounds around the world.
+In 1947 the Secretary of the Army and ABMC selected fourteen sites in foreign countries to become permanent American cemeteries.
+The chosen locations of these cemeteries corresponded with the course of military operations.
+They were turned over to ABMC after the interments had been completed by the Graves Registration Service, which was part of the U.S. Army.
+The configuration of the burials was proposed by an ABMC-appointed cemetery architect and approved by ABMC.
+After the war all temporary cemeteries not designated as permanent were disestablished by the War Department, and the remains permanently interred in accordance with the directions of the next of kin.
+In a few instances the next of kin requested that isolated burials be left undisturbed.
+In these cases, the next of kin assumed responsibility for the care of the grave.

-Like World War I cemeteries, the use of the World War II sites as permanent military burial grounds was granted in perpetuity by each host country free of charge or taxation.
-Except in the Philippines, burial in these cemeteries is limited by agreements with the host country to members of the U.S. armed forces who died overseas during the war.
-American civilian technicians, Red Cross workers and entertainers serving the military were treated as members of the armed forces in determining burial entitlement.
-The agreement with the Republic of the Philippines permitted members of the Philippine Scouts and the Philippine Army units that fought with the U.S. armed forces in the Philippines to be interred in the Manila American Cemetery.
-All of ABMC’s World War I and World War II cemeteries are closed to burials except for remains of American war dead still found from time to time in the battle areas.
-This policy is dictated by agreements with the host countries concerned.
+As was the case with World War I cemeteries, the World War II cemeteries were permanent military burial grounds granted in perpetuity by respective host countries free of charge or taxation.
+Except in the Philippines, burial in these cemeteries is limited by agreement with the host country to members of the U.S. armed forces who died overseas during the war.
+American civilian technicians, Red Cross workers and entertainers serving the military were treated as if members of the armed forces when determining eligibility for burial.
+The agreement with the Republic of the Philippines permitted members of the Philippine Army that fought with the U.S. armed forces in the Philippines and died to be interred or memorialized in the Manila American Cemetery.
+ABMC’s World War I and World War II cemeteries are closed to further burials, except for the remains of American war dead recovered from time to time in the battle areas.

 World War II Commemorative Program